SPECIAL EDUCATIONAL NEEDS

 WHAT KIND OF SCHOOL IS HARINGEY LEARNING PARTNERSHIP?

 Haringey Learning Partnership is Haringey’s alternative educational provision.
-It comprises of five schools and three services, catering to a range of needs.
+It comprises of four schools and five services, catering to a range of needs.

 PRIMARY AND SECONDARY OUTREACH SERVICES